Summer School Registration and Application

 Lewis & Clark Students

-Register via WebAdvisor when registration opens in February of 2018, and then through May 28, 2018.
-After May 28th all adds and drops must be done through the Registrar’s Office.
+Register via WebAdvisor when registration opens in late January 2019, and then through May 27, 2019.
+After May 27th all adds and drops must be done through the Registrar’s Office.
 If you are interested in an externship, please make sure to register for the Externship: Pre-registration class.

 A visitor is a student who needs a transcript of the work in order to receive credit at another educational institution.
 Visiting students should check with their home schools to ensure the credits are transferable.
 Lewis & Clark is an ABA-accredited law school, and the summer courses are eligible for transfer back to ABA-accredited schools, depending on the rules of the school accepting the credits for transfer.
 International students should check with their home school as to the specific rules regarding transfer of credits.